 Over the years, Devlin worked with climate change groups including the Climate Action Network.
 In the Youtube video, he notes, “When you look at the source that causes climate change, you see that the people most impacted by this crisis are tragically also the least responsible for it.”

-Devlin hopes that When the Storm Fadeswill show how climate change directly affect people in their everyday lives.
+Devlin hopes that When the Storm Fadeswill show how climate change directly affects people in their everyday lives.
 Half of the money raised will go directly at helping the Pablo family.
 “We don’t want to simply tell a story that raises awareness, we want to tell a story that raises the quality of life for the people to whom this story belongs,” says Devlin.

 As an activist, Devlin is known for being arrested in 2014 after slipping on stage, with then Prime Minister Stephen Harper, to protest the Conservative Party’s environmental policies.